APH10/SbomLensAPI/README.md

 ### Authentication

 Before any interaction with the SBOMLens platform, a valid user needs to authenticate with the platform.
-If a user is already authenticated with the platform, this request to autenticate
+If a user is already authenticated with the platform, this request to authenticate will replace the currently authenictaed user.

-Once authenticated, a token is stored on the system for a period of up to 30 days (the )
+Once authenticated, a token is stored on the system for a period of up to 30 days (the default).

 ```bash
 sbomlenscli auth username password